RutledgePaulV/creek/readme.md

 traversable once).

-Most articles and stackoverflow answers you see on how to re-use a request stream just blindly tell users to wrap it in a BufferedInputStream or just call "toByteArray".
+Most articles and stackoverflow answers you see on how to re-use a request stream just blindly tell users to wrap it in a ByteArrayInputStream or just call "toByteArray".
 Depending on your application this can be a pretty dangerous thing to do.
 Imagine you're letting a user upload videos through your application and they just uploaded a 2GB file.
 You now need 2GB in your heap just to support that one user if you use either of the often suggested approaches.